tonishka/tp/docs/UserGuide.md

 <br>

 #### 3.2.4 Returning after viewing a person's full details: `back`
-Return to the Home after viewing and/or editing a person's details from the Contact Details Page.
+Return to the Home Page after viewing and/or editing a person's details from the Contact Details Page.

 Format: `back`